10 Legal Mistakes Landlords Should Avoid

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Here are 10 common mistakes landlords make with tips on how to avoid falling into these traps yourself.
+This article explores 10 common mistakes landlords make, along with tips on how to avoid these pitfalls.

-The federal Fair Housing Act prohibits a landlord or property manager from refusing to rent property to a tenant for discriminatory reasons such as:
+Under the federal Fair Housing Act, a landlord or property manager cannot refuse to rent a property for discriminatory reasons such as:

 - Race